Deborah Haarsma

-Deborah Haarsma is an American astrophysicist, philosopher of religion and science author and activist.
+Deborah Haarsma (born June 24, 1969) is an American astrophysicist, philosopher of religion and science author and activist.
 She is the former president of BioLogos, a Christian advocacy organization promoting evolutionary creationism and discourse on science and religion.
 She contributes to the intersection of modern science and Christian faith, engaging in discussions about conflicts.

 Education and academic career

 Haarsma studied at the Bethel University in St. Paul, Minnesota where she completed her undergraduate work in physics and music.
 Haarsma then pursued her doctoral studies in astrophysics at the Massachusetts Institute of Technology (MIT) where she got her PhD.

 Haarsma joined the faculty of Calvin University, where she served as a professor and chair of the physics and astronomy departments.
 In 2013, she became president of The BioLogos Foundation.
+She stepped down from her presidency at the end of 2024.

 Activism

 Haarsma advocates for scientific literacy and harmony between science and religion.
 She has voiced support for the acceptance of the scientific consensus and what the consensus agrees with such as the age of Earth being about 4.5 billion years old, age of universe being about 13.8 billion years old, and the theory of evolution.
 Haarsma promotes theistic evolution.